pgigis/sigcomm2021-offnets-artifacts/README.md

 ### Getting Acccess to the Datasets
+The methodology of this work, uses TLS certificate scans as a building block, supplementing them with additional datasets (e.g., APNIC population estimates, CAIDA AS Relationship Dataset, IP-to-AS mapping, etc..).
+In addition to this repo, we provide an OneDrive directory which contains additional datasets used in this work.

 The main dataset that we use for the longitudinal study (e.g., TLS/SSL certificates, HTTP(S) headers), is derived from the [Rapid7 - Open Data](https://opendata.rapid7.com) platform.

 To access the historical dataset you have to apply for an account.
 ```Data access is free to Practitioners, Academics, and Researchers.```